NikhilNayak-debug/Protein-Classification-with-ProtCNN/README.md

 3. **Model Definition**: The model architecture is defined in the `model_definition.py` script.
 You can customize the model's hyperparameters in this script.

 4. **Training**: To train the model, execute the `train.py` script.
-You can adjust training hyperparameters such as the number of epochs, learning rate, and batch size via command-line arguments.
+You can adjust training hyperparameters such as the number of epochs, learning rate, and optimizer via command-line arguments.

     Example CLI usage:
        ```